Dividends and Drawbacks of Small Groups

 - Small Groups should encourage close spiritual friendships among the members of the church.
 People only have so much time in a week and can only sustain so many close friendships in their lives.
 Small groups encourage people in the church to form close friendships with each other, to pray for one another, to serve one another in our daily needs and to build each other up on a week to week basis.
 A large church mid-week meeting doesn't encourage this dynamic to the same degree.
 Having many people in a larger setting often breeds frenetic conversations and relationships.
 Small groups can serve as a good corrective to this problem.

 - Small Groups should encourage prayer in the life of the church.
-Legion are the number of men who I hear bemoan the fact that the weekly prayer meeting is the least frequented meeting in the life of the church.
-If you build prayer into every small group, you will have a majority of the people in the church praying together on a weekly basis.
+We should bemoan the fact that the weekly prayer meeting is the least frequented meeting in the life of the church.
+If we build prayer into every small group, we will have a good majority of the people in the church praying together on a weekly basis.
 Small group facilitators should be trained to lead a time of prayer where the members of a small group are encouraged to pray together.
 I have also found that people are more comfortable praying out loud in a small group setting in a way in which they are not in a larger corporate gathering.
 Small groups also encourage members of a church to share prayer requests that they might be more hesitant to share in a larger setting.

 - Small Groups should encourage indiscriminate care for others in the church.
 In a church of over 100 members, care for others becomes increasingly difficult.
 The larger the church, the easier it becomes for cliques to form with people who are similar in age, cultural preferences and socio-economical status.
 Small groups that are arranged by geographical locations can help put members of a church together who might not otherwise get to know and deeply care for one another.